Skip to main content

 Navigating NIS2 Compliance

-The Network and Information Security 2 (NIS 2) Directive establishes more rigorous cybersecurity requirements for organisations in EU Member States, with a transposition deadline of October 2024.
-This whitepaper provides an analysis as of January 2025 of the current regulatory landscape, touching upon key aspects such as sector definition, identification of entities, registration requirements, and security measures, as well as management accountability and government oversight.
+The Network and Information Security 2 (NIS 2) Directive establishes more rigorous cybersecurity requirements for organisations in EU Member States,with a long passed transposition deadline of October 2024.
+This whitepaper provides an analysis as of June 2025 of the current regulatory landscape of countries that have transposed NIS2, touching upon key aspects such as sector definition, identification of entities, registration requirements, and security measures, as well as management accountability and government oversight.

 Across the EU, Member States display varied transpositions of the NIS2 Directive until June 2024, with the following notable highlights: